rampatra/jbot/README.md

 **Running your SlackBot is just 4 easy steps:**

-1. Clone this project `git clone git@github.com:ramswaroop/botkit.git`.
+1. Clone this project `git clone git@github.com:ramswaroop/botkit.git`
-2. [Create a slack bot](https://my.slack.com/services/new/bot) and get your slack token.
+2. [Create a slack bot](https://my.slack.com/services/new/bot) and get your slack token
-3. Paste the token in [application.properties](/src/main/resources/application.properties) file.
+3. Paste the token in [application.properties](/src/main/resources/application.properties) file
-4. Run the application by running `BotKitApplication` in your IDE or via commandline `$ mvn spring-boot:run`.
+4. Run the application by running `BotKitApplication` in your IDE or via commandline `$ mvn spring-boot:run`

 You can now start talking with your bot ;)